 If the book is a metaphysical mechanism (e.g., an entity whose vitality must be delved into behind that cover by which you’re cautioned not to judge), then Ed Pavlić’s Let’s Let that are not Yet: INFERNO (Fence) is the kind of book that opens you as much as you open it.
 Simply, this is a collection of writings that discloses much of what we would keep secret from ourselves about self-disclosure.
 Modifiers such as “prodigious,” “rigorous” and “mindful” ultimately feel inadequate to a describe Pavlić’s art here, for, as poetically as it gives / gifts, it does so without whatever leniency “freedom” and “beauty” might imply.

 There’s a better introduction to Let’s Let that are not Yet: INFERNO pitched somewhere between Cecil Taylor’s “To feel is perhaps the most terrifying thing in this society” and Emmanuel Levinas’ “For others, in spite of myself, from myself.”
-But, for the time being, let’s let overtures be burdens, and—at the risk bowdlerizing Calvino—be the admittance by which context itself seeks and learns to recognize who and what, in the midst of inferno, are neither damned nor damning.
-To work on behalf of their sustaining; to grant them their capacities.
+But, for the time being, let’s let overtures be burdens, and—at the risk bowdlerizing Calvino—listen to listening.
+Let’s admit the context that seeks and learns to recognize who and what, in the midst of inferno, are neither damned nor damning.
+Let’s get to work on behalf of their sustaining; let’s grant them their capacities.

 1) Cathy Park Hong describes this collection as “cross-genre.”
 Would your describe the book as one concerned more with formal hybridity or with a (restless?) movement across or in between various discourses?